Frequently Asked Questions

 We selected these partners because they are highly respected for the strength of their science-based seafood programs.
 Both groups are unique for their transparent ranking methods and both groups post their fishery evaluations online so that anyone can see them.
-While our Canadian stores are partnering with SeaChoice due to the popularity and visibility of that organization in Canada, SeaChoice color ratings are entirely based on the MBA program.

 Why hasn’t Whole Foods Market developed its own standards for wild-caught seafood, like you have for farmed fish?